Coat of arms of the County of London: Grant of arms

 The blue and silver waves represented the River Thames and the Port of London.
-The English lion on a St George's cross was to show that London was the "Royal centre of England", encompassing the nation's capital city.
+The English lion on a Saint George's Cross was to show that London was the "Royal centre of England", encompassing the nation's capital city.
 The gold mural crown indicated that the arms were those of a municipal body.

 As the arms included part of the royal arms (the English lion) a royal warrant was issued granting the arms on 29 July 1914.
 The arms were registered at the College of Arms by letters patent dated 20 October 1914.

 In 1953 the county council adopted a new representation of the arms, still conforming to the 1914 blazon.

+Ceremonial badges

+In 1927 a ceremonial badge was created for the chairman.
+It was produced by Henry George Murphy of the Central School of Arts and Crafts and was presented to George Hume on 22 February 1927.
+The costs were met by Harry Lewis-Barned, member for Paddington South.
+The gold and enamel pointed oval badge featured the coat of arms, including the mural crown, surrounded by a wreath of London pride.
+At the bottom hung a pear-shaped pearl and at the top the letters "LCC" on a scroll.
+It was decorated with brilliant cut diamonds.
+A ribbon, repeating the blue and white wavy lines design of the coat of arms, enabled the badge to be worn.
+Two similar, smaller badges were created in 1950 for the vice-chairman and deputy chairman.
+The three badges were adapted in 1966 for use by the officeholders of the successor Greater London Council.
+The chairman's badge is now worn by the Chair of the London Assembly.

 Heraldic badge

 The arms granted in 1914 could only be used by the county council itself.
 The council decided that it required an emblem which it could allow clubs and societies associated with the County of London to use.
 Accordingly, they applied for the grant of an heraldic badge.
 The badge was granted by letters patent dated 12 March 1956, and was blazoned:

 An oval azure charged with two bars wavy argent, on a chief of the last a cross throughout gules, the whole encompassed by a rope or.

 The badge repeated the main motifs from the arms: the blue and silver waves and cross of St George.
 The badge was encircled by a golden rope for the maritime associations of the county.
 The council permitted "organisations, societies, clubs and other bodies having a connection or association with the County of London" to display the badge subject to conditions imposed by the council.